About the Santiam State Forest recovery

 Some of the Santiam's most popular destinations were severely damaged, including Shellburg Falls, Rocky Top/Niagara area, and the Rhody Lake/High Lakes areas.
+These areas remain closed.
 Damage includes full tree mortality around many campsites, complete or partial sign loss, and vault toilet heat damage.
-Additionally, the ODF district office in Lyons was destroyed in the fire.

 Recovery and restoration activities continue in closed areas.
 These include re-establishing and repairing trails, replacing infrastructure like signs and bridges, removing hazard trees, and post-fire timber harvesting in some areas.

 No matter where you go, outdoor activity comes with some level of risk.
 Here are some safety tips: